RomainMarques/Mobile-Development/README.md

 We created a logo for our app and changed its category to "Utility".
 Moreover, we added a security in the branch main of GitHub.
 It is necessary to be approved by at least one person.
 We declared also our tasks in GitHub Projects tab.
+We also created a tag for our final version of our app.

 ### Conclusion